jaredpalmer/razzle/README.md

 # React Production Starter

-While there are tons of react/redux/react-router boilerplates on Github, this one is built to scale: it comes with multiple entry points (a.k.a. codesplitting), asynchronous "lazy" react-router routes, and most importantly, asynchronous redux reducers.
+While there are tons of react/redux/react-router boilerplates on Github, this one is built to scale: it comes with multiple entry points (a.k.a. codesplitting), asynchronous "lazy" react-router routes, and asynchronous redux reducers.
 These features allow you to separate your app into as many mini-apps as you'd like to without affecting initial page load.

 Out of the box, the app is client-side only.
 However, refactoring to a universal (isomorphic) app is relatively straightforward.
 The only thing you'll have to decide on is which data-resolving logic you want.
 See `server-iso.js`, `client-iso.js`, `routes-iso` for an example that uses Redial (formerly react-fetchr).